tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2022-01-03-attack-graphs.md

 Alert-driven AGs provide a visual summary of what an intrusion detection system sees over time --- which machines the attackers are targeting and how.
 Of course, the obvious caveat is that the AGs are only as good as the IDS itself --- if any rule is misconfigured or is missing, the AG’s portrayal may not align with reality.
 That said, in addition to helping security analysts visualize attacker strategies, these AGs can, in theory, also be used to debug such faulty IDS signatures.

-The tool responsible for generating these alert-driven AGs, called **SAGE**, uses _Unsupervised sequential machine learning_ to learn patterns in the alert dataset and transform them into AGs.
+The tool responsible for generating these alert-driven AGs, called **SAGE**, uses <em class="italic">Unsupervised sequential machine learning</em> to learn patterns in the alert dataset and transform them into AGs.
 SAGE overcomes two main challenges inherent to alert datasets:

 -	**Alert-type imbalance:** Severe alerts are infrequent, while non-severe alerts appear way too frequently.
 How to ensure the AGs are not dominated by non-severe alerts?
 -	**Context modelling:** An alert can have a different meaning depending on the alerts that surround it.
 How to model this context?

-A _Suffix-based Probabilistic Deterministic Finite Automaton (S-PDFA)_ addresses these challenges by:
+A <em class="italic">Suffix-based Probabilistic Deterministic Finite Automaton (S-PDFA)</em> addresses these challenges by:
 -	**Learning a suffix-based model:** Alert sequences are constructed such that infrequent severe alerts appear at the end of the sequences.
 A suffix model brings the states modeling such severe alerts to the top, due to which the calculated statistics end up highlighting them.
 -	**Using Alergia + Markovian properties:** The state merging algorithm (Alergia merge criteria + model with Markovian properties) ensures that the states with identical future and similar pasts are merged --- The states that lead to significantly different outcomes are modelled separately, even if they have the same alert signature.
 Thus, the state identifiers reflect the context of an alert.